zoubohao/CompleteBin/README.md

   -c CONTIG_PATH, --contig_path CONTIG_PATH
                         Contig fasta file path.
   -b SORTED_BAMS_PATHS [SORTED_BAMS_PATHS ...], --sorted_bams_paths SORTED_BAMS_PATHS [SORTED_BAMS_PATHS ...]
-                        The sorted bam files path.
-You can set one bam file for single-sample binning and multiple bam files for multi-sample binning.
+                        The sorted BAM files path.
+You can set one BAM file for single-sample binning and multiple BAM files for multi-sample binning.
   -o OUTPUT_PATH, --output_path OUTPUT_PATH
-                        The folder to store final MAGs.
+                        The folder to store the final MAGs.
   -temp TEMP_FILE_PATH, --temp_file_path TEMP_FILE_PATH
                         The folder to store temporary files during binning processing.
   -db DB_FILES_PATH, --db_files_path DB_FILES_PATH
                         The folder contains database files.
 You can ignore it if you set the 'CompleteBin_DB' environmental variable.
   --device DEVICE       The device for training.
-Default is cpu We highly recommand to use GPU but not CPU.
-You can adjust 'batch_size' parameter to fit your
+The default is CPU.
+We highly recommend using GPU, but not CPU.
+You can adjust the 'batch_size' parameter to fit your
                         GPU's memory.
-We need 24GB GPU memory to run the default settings.
-You can use CPU if you set this parameter with 'cpu'.
+We need 24GB of GPU memory to run the default settings.
+You can use CPU if you set this parameter to 'cpu'.
   --n_views N_VIEWS     Number of views to generate for each contig during training.
 Defaults to 6.
   --min_contig_length MIN_CONTIG_LENGTH
                         The minimum length of contigs for binning.
 Defaults to 900.
   --batch_size BATCH_SIZE
                         The batch size.
 Defaults to 1024.
   --base_epoch BASE_EPOCH
-                        Number of basic training epoches.
+                        Number of basic training epochs.
 Defaults to 35.
   --num_workers NUM_WORKERS
-                        Number of cpus for clustering contigs.
+                        Number of CPUs for clustering contigs.
 Defaults to None.
-We would set 1 / 3 of total cpus if it is None.
+We would set 1 / 3 of the total CPUs if it is None.
   --auto_min_length AUTO_MIN_LENGTH
-                        Auto determining the min length.
+                        Auto-determining the min length.
-  --step_num STEP_NUM   The whole binning procedure can be divided into 3 steps.
+  --step_num STEP_NUM   The binning procedure can be divided into 3 steps.
 The first step (step 1) is to process the training data.
 Focusing on using
-                        CPU.The second step (step 2) is training procedure.
-Focusing on using GPU.The third step (step 3) is clustering.
+                        CPU.
+The second step (step 2) is the training procedure.
+Focusing on using the GPU.
+The third step (step 3) is clustering.
 Focusing on using
-                        CPU.This function would combine these 3 steps if this parameter is None.
+                        CPU.
+This function would combine these 3 steps if this parameter is None.
 Defaults to None.
 ```